stuft2/oaspub/README.md

 Fulfill the need for semantic versioning of OAS documents and rapid recall of specific versions of a JSON schema found in an OAS document.

 ### Packages
-1. A backend API that validates and manages OAS documents and provides historical lookup of schemas.
+1. A backend API that validates and manages OAS documents and provides a historical lookup of schemas.
 2. A frontend portal for discovering and visualizing OAS documents and their change history.

 ### Contributions